imalhasaranga/VideoRecorderJs/README.md

     var progressNumber = document.getElementById("progressNumber");

-    var virec = new VideoAudioRecorderJS.init(
+    var virec = new VideoRecorderJS.init(
             {
-                resize: 1, // recorded video dimentions are 0.4 times smaller than the original
+                resize: 0.8, // recorded video dimentions are 0.4 times smaller than the original
-                webpquality: 0.99, // chrome and opera support webp imags, this is about the aulity of a frame
+                webpquality: 0.5, // chrome and opera support webp imags, this is about the aulity of a frame
                 framerate: 15,  // recording frame rate
                 videotagid: "viredemovideoele",
                 videoWidth: "640",
                 videoHeight: "480",
                 log: true,
+                mediaRecorderType : "webscript",
+                workerPath : "../dist/recorderWorker.js"
             },
             function () {
                 //success callback. this will fire if browsers supports